bloxbean/cardano-client-lib/README.md

 # cardano-client-lib

 A client library for Cardano in Java.
+This library simplifies the interaction with Cardano blockchain from a Java application.

+**Latest Beta**: [0.2.0-beta2](https://github.com/bloxbean/cardano-client-lib/releases/tag/v0.2.0-beta2) (Pure Java)

+**Latest Stable Version** : [0.1.5](https://github.com/bloxbean/cardano-client-lib/releases/tag/v0.1.5)

-For transaction signing, it currently uses a small rust module though JNI.
+**Note:** In 0.1.5 or earlier versions, it uses a rust module though JNI.
 The library bundles the platform specific binaries of this rust module.
-You can check the currently supported operating systems below.
+You can check the supported operating systems below.

-**Latest Stable Version** : [0.1.5](https://github.com/bloxbean/cardano-client-lib/releases/tag/v0.1.5)

-**Latest Beta (Alonzo specific changes)**: [0.2.0-beta1](https://github.com/bloxbean/cardano-client-lib/releases/tag/v0.2.0-beta1)

-## Supported Operating Systems
+## Supported Operating Systems (For 0.1.5 or earlier and 0.2.0-beta1)
 The library has been tested on the following Operating Systems.

 - Apple MacOS (Intel and Apple Silicon)
 - Linux (x86_64) (Ubuntu 18.04 and above or compatible ...)
 - Windows 64bits (x86_64)
 - Android (both x86 and ARM in 32-bit and 64-bit)

-For another platform, please create a request [here](https://github.com/bloxbean/cardano-client-lib/issues)

 **Posts**
 - [Cardano-client-lib : A Java Library to interact with Cardano - Part I](https://medium.com/p/83fba0fee537)